gbarone42/CutCV2/README.md

 Images are sorted into these directories based on the analysis results.

 #### Troubleshooting
-Ensure Dependencies Are Installed: Verify that both OpenCV and NumPy are correctly installed by running:
+Verify that both OpenCV and NumPy are correctly installed by running:
 ``` bash
 python -c "import cv2; import numpy"
 ```